nrueh/plingo/README.md

 ## Installation
-The program depends on Python 3 and clingo 5.5.
+The program depends on Python 3, clingo 5.5 and numpy.
 Its easiest to install with Anaconda
 ```
 conda install -c potassco/label/dev clingo
+conda instal numpy
 ```
 See https://potassco.org/clingo/ for further information.